Productivity tools anyone?

 I have a step goal of 10,000 steps a day through the week and 15,000 on weekends (I have kids to run after!).
 Making a point to incorporate more movement throughout my day is a non-negotiable productivity tool for me, and the pedometer helps me keep track of that.

-I use the Samsung Galaxy Fit and make a point to only connect the Bluetooth function to my phone to transfer my steps data – I DON’T use it to get notifications sent directly to my wrist, because for me that would be disastrous!
+I use the Fitbit Luxe and make a point to only connect the Bluetooth function to my phone to transfer my steps data – I DON’T use it to get notifications sent directly to my wrist, because for me that would be disastrous!

 Waking up Early